British Virgin Islands: Tourism

 Tourism accounts for approximately 45% of national income.
 The islands are a popular destination for US citizens.
 Tourists frequent the numerous white sand beaches, visit The Baths on Virgin Gorda, snorkel the coral reefs near Anegada, or experience the well-known bars of Jost Van Dyke.
 The BVI are known as one of the world's greatest sailing destinations, and charter sailboats are a very popular way to visit less accessible islands.
 Established in 1972, the BVI hosts the BVI Spring Regatta and Sailing Festival.
-A substantial number of the tourists who visit the BVI are cruise ship passengers, and although they produce far lower revenue per head than charter boat tourists and hotel based tourists, they are nonetheless important to the substantial – and politically important – taxi driving community.
+A substantial number of the tourists who visit the BVI are cruise ship passengers, and although they produce far lower revenue per head than charter boat tourists and hotel-based tourists, they are nonetheless important to the substantial – and politically important – taxi driving community.

 Financial services

 Financial services account for over half of the income of the territory.
 The majority of this revenue is generated by the licensing of offshore companies and related services.
 The British Virgin Islands is a significant global player in the offshore financial services industry.
 Since 2001, financial services in the British Virgin Islands have been regulated by the independent Financial Services Commission.

-The BVI is relied upon for its sophisticated Commercial Court division of the Eastern Caribbean Supreme Court, as well as the more recent BVI Arbitration Centre.
-Caribbean KCs and British KCs preside over the majority of important cases and the laws of the Virgin Islands are based on English laws, meaning the jurisdiction provides clarity and consistency should parties require commercial disputes to be resolved.
-Owing to the international nature of BVI companies' operations and asset holdings, the BVI Commercial Court routinely hears highly sophisticated matters at the cutting edge of cross-border litigation and enforcement, where billions of dollars are at issue.
+The BVI relies upon the Commercial Court division of the Eastern Caribbean Supreme Court, as well as the BVI Arbitration Centre.
+Caribbean KCs and British KCs preside over the majority of cases, and the laws of the Virgin Islands are based on English laws, providing clarity and consistency should parties require commercial disputes to be resolved.
+Owing to the international nature of BVI companies' operations and asset holdings, the BVI Commercial Court hears matters regarding cross-border litigation and enforcement involving large financial sums.

 Citco, also known as the Citco Group of Companies and the Curaçao International Trust Co., is a privately owned global hedge fund administrator headquartered in the British Virgin Islands, founded in 1948.
 It is the world's largest hedge fund administrator, managing over $1 trillion in assets under administration.

 In May 2022, the banking sector of the British Virgin Islands comprised only seven commercial banks and one restricted bank, 12 authorised custodians, two licensed money services businesses and one licensed financing service provider.

 The British Virgin Islands is frequently referred to as a "tax haven" by campaigners and NGOs, including Oxfam.
 Successive governments in the British Virgin Islands have implemented tax exchange agreements and verified beneficial ownership information of companies following the 2013 G8 summit putting their governance and regulatory regimes far ahead of many "onshore" jurisdictions.